Nolan Jones: Colorado Rockies

 On November 15, 2022, Jones was traded to the Colorado Rockies in exchange for Juan Brito.
 Jones was optioned to the Triple-A Albuquerque Isotopes to begin the 2023 season.
 In 106 games for Colorado, he batted .297/.389/.542 with new career–highs in home runs (20), RBI (62), and stolen bases (20).
 He placed fourth in the 2023 National League Rookie of the Year balloting.

 Jones made 79 appearances for the Rockies during the 2024 campaign, batting .227/.321/.320 with three home runs, 28 RBI, and five stolen bases.

 Cleveland Guardians (second stint)

 On March 22, 2025, Jones was traded back to the Cleveland Guardians in exchange for utility player Tyler Freeman.
+He made 136 appearances for the Guardians during the regular season, batting .211/.296/.304 with five home runs, 34 RBI, and eight stolen bases.

+On March 20, 2026, Jones was removed from the 40-man roster and sent outright to the Triple-A Columbus Clippers.
+He made 52 appearances for Columbus, batting .275/.385/.460 with eight home runs, 31 RBI, and three stolen bases.

+Chicago White Sox

+On June 11, 2026, Jones was traded to the Chicago White Sox in exchange for cash considerations; he was subsequently assigned to the Triple-A Charlotte Knights.
+Jones made 39 appearances for Triple–A Charlotte, slashing .227/.329/.417 with six home runs, 28 RBI, and eight stolen bases.

+Seattle Mariners

+On August 1, 2026, Jones (alongside Seranthony Domínguez and Boston Smith) was traded to the Seattle Mariners in exchange for Luis Castillo.

 Personal life

 His brother, Peyton Jones, played Division I ice hockey for four years at Penn State and was signed by the Colorado Eagles of the AHL.
-He is currently a goaltender for a German club of the ECHL.
+He is currently a goaltender for a German club of the DEL.
+His younger sister, Liana Jones, also attended Penn State where she played four years of Division I softball.

 In August 2024, Jones' fiancée, Morgan Gouger, gave birth to the couple's first child.